 • Capital Investment: The total capital investment depends on plant capacity, technology, and location.
 This investment covers land acquisition, site preparation, and necessary infrastructure.

-• Equipment Costs: Equipment costs, such as those for reverse osmosis systems, UV sterilizers, ozone generators, bottle filling machines, capping machines, labeling machines, and storage tanks, represent a significant portion of capital expenditure.
+• Equipment Costs: Equipment costs, such as those for filtration systems, RO units, UV and ozonation systems, bottle rinsing machines, filling and capping machines, and labelling and packaging units, represent a significant portion of capital expenditure.
 The scale of production and automation level will determine the total cost of machinery.

-• Raw Material Expenses: Raw materials, including clean water sources (natural spring or purified municipal water), plastic resins (PET) or glass for bottles, bottle caps, labels, and packaging materials such as cartons or shrink wraps, are a major part of operating costs.
+• Raw Material Expenses: Raw materials, including core ingredients like raw water, PET preforms/bottles, caps, labels, and chlorine/UV for treatment, are a major part of operating costs.
 Long-term contracts with reliable suppliers will help mitigate price volatility and ensure a consistent supply of materials.

 • Infrastructure and Utilities: Costs associated with land acquisition, construction, and utilities (electricity, water, steam) must be considered in the financial plan.